-Bookkeeping is a regulated profession following the revisions to the Money Laundering Regulations (MLR) in 2007.
+Bookkeeping is a regulated profession following the revisions to the Money Laundering Regulations (MLR) in 2007 and again in 2017.
 If you are providing a bookkeeping service to clients or are seen as carrying out bookkeeping 'by way of business' you must:

 - be monitored by an HM Treasury appointed supervisory authority, such as ICB